 - flu, blood sugar and diabetic issues, organ health and joint pain relief.

-- Cloves are said to help with pain killing.
+- Cloves help with painkilling.

 Taking Mamajuana home to the US or Canada – What you need to Know.

 Both US and Canadian customs do not permit the transport of Mama Juana if it is not in its liquid.
-If you take dry mamajuana ingredients home with you, be warned, Customs may confiscate it.
-U.S. customs officials appear to be wise to the beverage and will ask you straight out if you are bringing back Mamajuana.
+If you take dry mamajuana ingredients home with you, be warned, Customs may confiscate them.
+U.S. customs officials appear wise to the beverage and will ask you straight out if you are bringing back Mamajuana.
 Those with liquid versions are subject to the alcohol importing restrictions of their customs office, but those with dry ingredients may be confiscated on the spot.

 Mamajuana (mama juana) – Conclusion